fintech-lmu/fintech-lmu.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor & Distinguished Professor of Finance, Head of Institute for Financial Innovation & Technology
+role: Professor of Finance, Head of Institute for Financial Innovation & Technology

 # Organizations/Affiliations to show in About widget
 organizations: